mdtraj/mdtraj/docs/getting_started.rst

 ++++++
 If you're on ubuntu and have root, you can install everything through your package manager. ::

-  $ sudo apt-get install libhdf5-serial-dev python-dev python-numpy python-nose python-setuptools cython python-numexpr python-tables netcdf-bin libnetcdf-dev python-netcdf python-networkx
+  $ sudo apt-get install libhdf5-serial-dev python-dev python-numpy python-nose python-setuptools cython python-numexpr python-tables netcdf-bin libnetcdf-dev python-netcdf python-networkx python-netcdf
-  $ sudo easy_install netcdf4

 Mac
 +++